-“We’re extremely proud to have been chosen by Tucson Unified School District as their inventory management partner,” says Matt Winebright, Director of Sales and Strategic Partnerships at Hayes Software Systems.
+“We’re extremely proud to have been chosen by Tucson Unified School District as their inventory management partner,” says Matt Winebright, CEO and President at Hayes Software Systems.
 “Our solutions are a great match to what Tucson Unified wants to accomplish, and we are excited to work hand-in-hand with them.”

 About Hayes Software Systems